What to Expect When You Face an OSHA Violation Claim

 - Be Prepared: Occupational Safety and Health Review Commission Proceedings

-Employers facing a complaint for an OSHA violation need to know how to protect their rights and interests.
+Employers facing an employee complaint for an OSHA violation need to know how to protect their rights and interests.
 It is crucial that businesses and organizations are properly prepared for the review process.
 In this article, you will find an overview of what you can expect if your Ohio-based company is facing an OSHA violation claim.

 Cases Arise from an OSHA Inspection, Citation, and/or Proposed Penalties